 Cheapest home insurance in New Jersey

-The cheapest home insurer in New Jersey is Selective Insurance, which offers average monthly premiums that are less than half of the state’s overall average.
+The cheapest home insurer in New Jersey is Travelers, which offers average monthly premiums that are less than half of the state’s overall average.

 But several other companies also offer affordable coverage in the Garden State, as you can see in the table below.